Away16/PHP_University_Grading_System/README.md

 --------------------

-this project is for newbies and those who want to learn php coding.please do not consider this project as a professional project.
+this project is for newbies and those who want to learn PHP coding.please do not consider this project as a professional project.